carsakiller/Carsas-Companion/readme.md

 Procedure is similar for vuex (https://unpkg.com/browse/vuex@4.0.2/dist/).

-## Updating documentation
+## Updating manual
-Simply edit documentation.html directly.
+Simply edit manual.html directly.
-If you make any changes to the styling (inside compass/sass/documentation.scss) you must recompile the stylesheets, take the output from public_static/stylesheets/documentation.css and replace the &lt;style&gt; tag inside the documentation.html file.
+If you make any changes to the styling (inside compass/sass/manual.scss) you must recompile the stylesheets, take the output from public_static/stylesheets/manual.css and replace the &lt;style&gt; tag inside the manual.html file.

 ## Creating executables
 ### install pkg